Extra features that could be provided within the modkit

 Forced reflection of headers

 If you recall back to the basis of modding -> blueprints page, there was a section that discussed force reflection where modders can access more C++ than the developers can based on changing the flags of the reflection macros.
-This is a very powerful feature that can be used to allow modders to do extra cool things, with the only downside being that in their editors they can see a lot of extra context to search through.
+This is a very powerful feature that can be used to allow modders to do extra cool things, with the only downside being that in their editors they may have a lot of extra context to search through when finding stuff.

 However, in your modkit project, if you are providing a shipped editor build, modders are forced to stick with whatever reflection macros you have set in your project header files.
 This can be bad in two ways:

-If you are providing an custom engine patch, you can patch out editor visiblility checks for reflection macros and force everything to always be visible
+• If you are providing an custom engine patch, you can patch out editor visiblility checks for reflection macros and force everything to always be visible (within reason of the rules above)

-You can implement runtime access transforms (a fancy term for hot reloading) which modders can specify in their mod's config files, without modifying the header files.
+• You can implement runtime access transforms which modders can specify in their mod's config files, without modifying the header files.
 There is an existing system developed for Satisfactory modding, which you can find documentation for here

 Create mod utility